 - 11.1 The aim of the guidelines is to allow for the varied display and advertising requirements of individual shops.
 To achieve this without the numerous different styles looking chaotic when viewed together, some simple limits are required.
 Regard should also be had to Design Guide C: Advertisements. - 11.2 The main features are that the display area should be: - Not too high.
-The top of any fascia sign should be below the level of the bottom of the first floor windows, and not above the tops of neighbouring fascias.
+The top of any fascia sign should be below the level of the bottom of the first floor windows, and in most cases should not protrude above the tops of neighbouring fascias.
 If the fascia sign is too high it will look too large and over-dominant.

-Figure 11.1 Fascia signs too large and overdominate the building.
+Figure 11.1 Fascia sign is too large and dominates the building's frontage.

 - Not too wide.
 Any fascia sign should leave space for a pilaster or part of the building structure at each side between it and next door.
-This separation helps different shop fronts and signs next to each other to look well because they are set within a framework.
-It helps the shop front to relate better to the rest of the building above as the pilasters provide visual support and continuity. - Not to low.
+This separation helps give proportion and form to individual shopfronts and also provides a pleasing rhythm to a row.
+It helps the shop front to relate better to the rest of the building above as the pilasters provide visual support and continuity. - Not too low.
 A solid base ("stallriser") of at least 450mm (1ft 6in) should be provided.
 This helps to make the shop front relate better to the rest of the building by providing a visual base. - Not too far forward.
 Box or fascia signs should not project forward of the pillar or pilaster at the side.
 Ready made boxed signs bolted on to the front of the fascia often look crude and obscure the visual effects of the side pillars or pilasters.
+Shop

-Shop front design and construction should allow for signs and security shutter boxes to be accommodated without coming forward of the pilasters. - Not too small or non-existent.
+- front design and construction should allow for signs and security shutter boxes to be accommodated without coming forward of the pilasters. - Not too small or non-existent.
 Non-shop uses such as banks, betting shops and restaurants and even some shops may not require a large display area but if they are in a shopping frontage they should provide at least some glazing or display, in order to appear appropriate and to add to the vitality of the shopping area in which they are situated.